Eithne Coyle: Anti-treaty

 Following the Anglo-Irish Treaty Coyle supported the anti-treaty faction.
 Following the signing of the treaty she was appointed organiser for Cumann na mBan, who were the first major organisation to proclaim against the Anglo-Irish Treaty, for the North West of Ireland.
 She toured County Donegal, County Londonderry and part of County Tyrone and found that many of the local branches had lost much of their membership and was forced to reorganise the movement in Ulster as a more streamlined model.

 In response to the 1920 large-scale expulsions of Catholic workers from their jobs in Belfast, Coyle worked to enforce Sinn Féins 'Belfast Boycott' of unionist-owned businesses, banks and goods produced in that city.
 (See: The Troubles in Ulster (1920–1922)).
 The Belfast Telegraph reported that on the Londonderry and Lough Swilly Railway an armed Coyle held up the train from which she removed all copies of Belfast newspapers before publicly burning them.
 Coyle's activities (which were not sanctioned by Cumann na mBan's leadership) became a regular occurrence on that train line.
 She was also the official dispatch carrier between the IRA 1st Northern Division and 3rd Western Division, a role that included rowing between Donegal and Sligo to ensure messages were not intercepted.

 During early 1922 Coyle's activities saw her frequently arrested by pro-treaty forces although on each occasion she was released without charge.
 However, in September 1922 the Provisional Government decided to crack down on the activities of Cumann na mBan renegades and Coyle was the first member to be arrested as part of this move.
 Initially held at Ballyshannon she created another first there by becoming the Cumann na mBan member to go on hunger strike, refusing food for seven days as there was no female prison guard.
 After being detained at Buncrana Barracks for two weeks Coyle was eventually taken to Mountjoy Prison by boat, some eight weeks after her initial arrest.

 By the time Coyle arrived at Mountjoy there were already several Cumann na mBan members in the prison and overcrowding became a problem.
 Coyle led protests against these conditions, with the women throwing their beds out of the cells and sleeping on the floor.
 This lasted for six weeks before another hunger strike was begun.
 Later moved to the North Dublin Union internment camp after an infamous night of terror for women transferred from Mountjoy Prison and Kilmainham Gaol.
 Coyle noted the terrible conditions at the North Dublin Union, which had previously housed troops: 'without exaggeration you could dig the dirt off the floors with a spade and leave enough behind for worms'.
 Coyle was one of twenty female prisoners to escape on 7 May 1923.
 She was recaptured the following day however.
-Coyle was finally released from Kilmainham in December 1923. (see: 1923 Irish hunger strikes).
+Coyle was finally released from Kilmainham in December 1923 following a hunger strike.